Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 A **Notebook** is a document that integrates code, rich text elements, and multimedia, making it a convenient tool for quantum analysis and visualization.

-**OVHcloud Quantum emulators** is our managed solution for Jupyter and VSCode Notebooks.
+**OVHcloud Quantum Emulators** is our managed solution for Jupyter and VSCode Notebooks.
 You can easily launch Notebooks with the required CPU and GPU resources while enjoying benefits like pre-installed dependencies and Quantum frameworks, secure user access, and simplified data management.

 ## Objective